hanielbaez/docs-1/configuration/topology/README.md

 **Search Radius**

-Internally, HASH's Engine maintains a list of neighbors for each agent and updates the list with each time step.
+Internally, hEngine maintains a list of neighbors for each agent and updates the list with each time step.
 As agents move, their list of neighbors automatically updates - agents further away than a given search radius are removed and agents within the search radius are added.
 In the properties tab, this can be defined via a "search\_radius" keyword:

 ```javascript
 {